 Xanadu and Mar-a-Lago

 Xanadu is the name of the “stately pleasure-dome” of the Mongol emperor in the poem Kubla Khan by Samuel Taylor Coleridge.
-Orson Welles must have liked this poem; in Citizen Kane, the newspaper mogul Charles Foster Kane owns a vast Florida estate named Xanadu.
+Orson Welles liked this poem; in Citizen Kane, the newspaper mogul Charles Foster Kane owns a vast Florida estate named Xanadu.
 Like him, Donald John Trump owns Mar-a-Lago, a landmark estate near Palm Beach, Florida, built in the 1920s as a retreat for U.S. presidents.
-Trump bought it in 1985, and often spends weekends in his “Winter White House.”
-Unlike the reclusive Kane, however, the greedy and gregarious Trump turned Mar-a-Lago into a private commercial club for the wealthy, with membership fees of up to $200,000 per year.
+Trump bought it in 1985; he spends almost every weekend in his “Winter White House.”
+Unlike the reclusive Kane, however, the greedy and gregarious Trump turned Mar-a-Lago into a private commercial club for millionaires, with membership fees of up to $200,000 per year.
 Just before Election Day 2016, a perceptive Cornell University senior had this assessment of Donald Trump’s view of Citizen Kane:

 Following Welles’ lead, most viewers have interpreted the images of Charles Kane alone in his extravagant estate as critical of material pursuits, and also reminiscent of William Hearst’s own retreat behind castle walls.
 Trump, meanwhile, sees the grandeur of Greek tragedy in the film but plays down the significance of the fall.
 “There is a great rise in Citizen Kane, and there was a modest fall,” he said.
 “The fall wasn’t a financial fall, it was a personal fall.
 But it was a fall, nevertheless.”
 This coping mechanism may prove itself useful come Tuesday.
 In the end, Hearst and Kane’s political careers failed spectacularly, imploding in scandal and landslide defeats.
 To his credit, Trump’s toxic vacuum of narcissism has carried him farther than either of those men went, and he currently sits within reach of the country’s highest office.
 If and when he loses, the real estate mogul seems likely to retain the limelight rather than retreat behind the walls of Mar-a-Lago.
 The “fall,” after all, is only a matter of perspective. (see http://cornellsun.com/2016/11/08/stanton-trumps-rosebud/).